andreichiro/genAI/README.md

 ### Evaluator-Centric Model

 The **Evaluator-Centric Bottleneck (ECB)** model is a detailed microeconomic simulation of innovation where the **capacity to evaluate ideas** (rather than just generate ideas) is the limiting factor.
-It tracks multiple firms over time, modeling idea generation, screening, and implementation as follows (see flowchart below):
+It tracks multiple firms over time, modeling idea generation, screening, and implementation.

-*Figure: Flow of ideas through the evaluation pipeline, from generation to production.*

 ### Idea Generation and Knowledge Quality